Tylyty/github-workflows/README.md

 ## Usage

-Currently there these workflows which can be reused:
+Currently there are these workflows which can be reused:

 * phpstan
 * php-cs-fixer